aradley/cESFW_Embryo_Topology_Paper/README.md

 ### cESFW_Feature_Selection_Workflow
 The cESFW_Feature_Selection_Workflow workflow in this repository walks the user through the cESFW workflow used in our mansucript to select a subset of highly informative genes from the provideded human embryo scRNA-seq counts matrix.
 ### Human_Embryo_Plotting_Workflow
-The cESFW_Feature_Selection_Workflow workflow in this repository allows the user to re-create all of the plots presented in our manuscript.
+The Human_Embryo_Plotting_Workflow workflow in this repository allows the user to re-create all of the plots presented in our manuscript.